mbedval/Security/Module09.md

 #### SPEAR PHISHING / WHALING EXAMPLE
 - Attacker sends a fake email to victim
 - User enters credentials into fake login page
+- Fake login page sends those credentials to attacker
 - User is redirected to the legitimate site

+#### Mobile-Based Social Media Attacks
+- Attacks
+	- Publishing malicious apps
+	- Repackaging legititmate apps
+	- Fake security applications
+	- Smishing using SMS, Facebook messenger, WhatApp, etc
+- ZitMo (Zeus-in-the-Mobile)
+	- Banking malware that was ported to android

+### 9.4 Social Media, Identity Theft Insider Threats

+#### SOCIAL MEDIA
+Social media is a very platform for social engineering The attacker can use it to obtain information, develop relationships, and gain trust
+	The more the attacker knows about you, the more they can tailor an attack to work against you Common uses of social media sites for social engineering includes:
+	Account takeovers and cloning
+	Targeted scams and attacks
+		Fake fundraisers
+		Fake get-rich quick schemes
+		Data gathering /data theft
+	Employees often leak sensitive information on social media sites Bugs in social networking apps can also introduce new vulnerabilities to the network

+#### SOCIAL MEDIA INFORMATION DISCLOSURE SECENARIO
+- Too much post with personal information on social media, allows attackers to perform a Cognitive password attack
+- Cognitive password is a form of knowledge-based authentication:  It requires a user to answer a question, presumably something they intrinsically know to verify their identity.
+Either password is recreated , guessed or bypassed
+- For Example, a high profile politician's email account was hacked because a high schooler used the "Reset my password" feature on their email service,

+#### IDENTITY THEFT
+- A crime in which one person steals another person's name and personal information to commit fraud.
+It can includes personally identifiable information (PTI) such as name, social security number, driver's license number, credit card number
+- An attacker can use identity theft to:
+- Fraudulently open bank accounts or obtains loans
+- Impersonate an employee and gain access to an organizations sensitive information and physical access to the building\
+- Commit Crime in another person's name

+#### IDENTITY THEFT COUNTERMEASURES
+- Don't click on that link in your email to avoid malware, computer viruses, or hackers gathering your data.
+- Use trusted sites when shopping online
+- Be careful about what personal information you share online (eg. Social network)
+- Subscribe to a reputable identity theft protection service, because attacker can :
+	- Monitor your personal information, credit files and the web
+	- Alert you to any suspicious or fraudulent activity
+	- Contact credit bureaus banks and creditors on your behalf
+	- Assist you in restoring your identity if it becomes necessary
+	-